top of page

 Mixe Interpreters and Translators: A Quick Guide

-For the Mixe, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For the Mixe, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Mixe language, why the Mixe are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Mixe language, why the Mixe are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Mixe?

-The Mixe language is spoken by approximately 140,000 people living in the Sierra Norte mountains of northern Oaxaca, Mexico.
+Approximately 140,000 people living in the Sierra Norte mountains of northern Oaxaca, Mexico spoke the Mixe language.
 Speakers call themselves Ayuujkjä'äy or Ayuuk, which means "the people" or "people who speak the mountain language."

 Why are the Mixe migrating?